What is Rustic Design Style?

 Traditional Kitchen by Atlanta Architects & Peace Design

-An Alabama home, situated on a stunning point in The Ridge on Lake Martin designed by Tracery Interiors.
+An Alabama home situated on a stunning point in The Ridge on Lake Martin, designed by Tracery Interiors.

 The large main living space, defined by reclaimed wood beams that frame the windows overlooking Lake Martin, is divided into smaller, more intimate seating and dining areas by the towering fireplace.
-“The homeowners wanted to have areas to do different activities and for different people in the family.”
+“The homeowners wanted areas to do different activities and for different people in the family.”
 Explains designer Paige Sumblin Schnell, Principal of Tracery Interiors.

 Image courtesy of: Atlanta Homes

-The use of natural materials is one of the defining characteristics of a rustic home.
+Using natural materials is one of the defining characteristics of a rustic home.
 “Rustic design, at its core, is the use of organic elements in their most natural state,” says acclaimed interior designer Katie Hodges.

 Living Room with Organic Elements